 Best Features of Cat Shelter for Outside

-Whether buying or making a cat shelter, there are a few basic elements you will want to make sure it has.
+Whether buying or making a cat shelter for keeping cats warm in winter, there are a few basic elements you will want to make sure it has.
 First, it should be waterproof; there is no point in a winter weather shelter if it absorbs moisture.
 Second, it should not be too big, otherwise the cat will not be able to use its own body heat to warm up the large space.
 Third, it needs to have some sort of insulation and/or heating element.

 Utilizing a heating element for your outdoor cats is an excellent way to make sure they stay snug and comfy.
 That said, if you are going to use an electrical heating element in your outdoor cat shelter, you need to ensure it is pet friendly and safe to be used outdoors.

 If electrical heating elements will best suit your cat, there are many options.
 We think one of the best heated cat houses on the market is the K&H Kitty House, which comes with a MET Labs certified electrical heating pad.